 Buyers want to purchase businesses that generate cash so they may receive a return on their investment.
 Value will be impacted by the size and industry of the business, its growth potential, risk profile, and quality.

 Owners generally need a certified business appraisal ($10 to $15,000 cost) for gifting, estate or tax planning, divorce, or implementing an Employee Stock Ownership Plan (ESOP.)
 But if owners want to sell, they can obtain a cost-effective and simple estimate of value to understand what their business is worth and determine if they will net enough to fund their retirement goals.

 Buyers pay more for quality companies.
 If you work hard to grow and improve your business, buyers will be willing to pay more for it.
 There are many factors that will pique a buyer’s interest and drive the best possible price.
 While owners tend to focus on the top line, which is important, there are many other critical areas that need to be considered.
 We discuss these areas in our book, Cashing Out of Your Business – Your Last Great Deal as well as our Guide to Maximizing Value When Selling Your Business:

 How can you determine the value of your business?

 We urge all owners to obtain a baseline estimate of value so they can determine just how much they will need to grow in order to exit.

 Invest in Planning and Reap Your Reward

-As a business owner, you’ve spent countless hours and innumerable resources structuring and negotiating deals, developing innovative products and services, and working to serve your customers – now it’s time for YOU to benefit by making your ownership transition your best and most successful deal yet.
+As a business owner, you’ve spent countless hours and innumerable resources structuring and negotiating deals, developing innovative products and services, and working to serve your customers – now it’s time for YOU to benefit by making your business exit your best and most successful deal yet.

 We recommend that all owners create a written Business Ownership Transition Plan (BOTP) as a roadmap to success.
 This process will help inform owners about the important steps they need to take to increase business value and prepare for the most important transaction of their lives.